ucb-ee290c/ucb-ee290c.github.io/tutorials/baremetal-ide/Baremetal IDE Lab.md

 Finally, upload `hello.elf` using your method of choice in another terminal window and you should see your serial console fill with the phrase "Hello World".
 If you instead see garbage characters such as �, make sure you have your baud rate set properly on both and `SYS_CLK_FREQ` is set properly for our chip (40MHz).

 > **Task 6**: Modify this hello world program to first ask for a name, wait for an input, and repeatedly print the string "Hello <NAME>!".
-If you aren't familliar with how C's stdio works, it may be worth trying to write this program first for linux before trying to run this on the chip.
+While Baremetal IDE supports STDIO for input, output is currently not working properly so you will have to directly use the `uart_receive` function defined in `uart.c`.
 Copy and paste your code in an appendix code block and include a screenshot of the program waiting for input and while it's printing

 # Deliverables
 Please upload a pdf containing your writeups for each task and include all code you wrote in an appendix separate from your main answers by Monday, 11/18, 11:59 PM.